iverzh/coripple-prediction/README.md

     - PhaseA: the rippleband phase in location A when unit B fires.
     - PhaseB: the rippleband phase in location B when unit B fires.
     - rippPhaseUnitA: the rippleband phase in location A when unit A fires.

+### ComputePredictability.m
+All inputs and outputs are the same as *ComputePredictability.m*.
+This script computes prediction during a control period that attempts to match the firing rate of unit B for each B->A unit pair, and not the total number of action potentials as is done in *ComputePredictability.m*.

 All of the outputs of the predicition code used in Verzhbinsky et al. 2023, PNAS can be found at: zenodo